It’s Not Too Late! Share Your Ideas and Connect at National Comp 2023

 Would you like to speak at National Comp 2023?
-The conference’s official Request for Proposals is now open!
+The conference’s official Request for Proposals is now open!, and the deadline has been extended through February 20, 2023.
 There’s a lot in store for our 2023 program.
 Visit the conference website for the latest updates, and learn about our new program tracks and educational formats.

 National Comp seeks presentations that offer practical solutions, thought-provoking conversations and real-world experience meeting the challenges we all face.
 The National Comp Advisory Committee gathered for a broad-ranging discussion on the topics that are top-of-mind for their own programs, and what they’d like to see on the 2023 conference program.

 Here are some of the top highlights of that conversation.

 The WC Ripple Effect of Labor Actions: Preventing Unexpected Claims and Claims Spikes

 Mass layoffs are in the news across some industries — what can WC professionals do to prepare if bad news comes down the line?

 Layoffs grab the headlines, but it’s important to note that any labor actions can potentially impact WC, from layoffs to reorganizations to relocations and more.
 Your response doesn’t have to be reactive — there are steps you can take to mitigate the level of WC claims and litigation that can often follow a drastic organizational change.
 Potential risks and proven strategies included.

 Labor Conflict and Cooperation — Put Injured Workers’ Needs First